 John Waldon lives in Devon and is currently undertaking various projects relating to the uplands and commons, including Dartmoor Farming Futures, an initiative to produce an agri-environment scheme better suited to common land.
 He is a founding member and currently secretary of the SW Uplands Federation, a farmer-led initiative for hill farmers in south west England.
 In a previous life John worked for the Royal Society for the Protection of Birds (RSPB) from 1981.
 He was appointed Regional Director, for south west England, in 1994.
 John was a founding Director of Sustainability South West (SSW - The region’s Sustainable Development Round Table) and had responsibility for the production of the region’s first Sustainability Framework, also Chair of the South West’s Biodiversity Partnership (1996 – 2001) and a member of the England Biodiversity Group (1996 – 1999).
 In 2002 John was seconded to Defra - Rural Development Service (RDS) for two years, as Manager of the Devon and Cornwall team, with responsibility for the delivery of agri-environment schemes and member of Defra’s Environmental Stewardship Implementation Team.

 Carl Walters is a hill farmer at Low Hullock Howe, Bampton, on the Eastern edge of the Lake District, Cumbria.
 Carl and his wife Ruth, work full time on the farm with occasional help from their two children Samantha (20) and Mike (19).
 They run 500 or so Swaledale sheep on Bampton Common (which is in a HLS scheme ) and have a further 380 Swaledales which have been drafted off the fell and are crossed with a Blue faced Leicester.
 They also have a small flock of pure Blue faced Leicesters for breeding crossing tups.
-They have 40 pure Limousin suckler cows which they cross with a Belgian Blue to produce heifers sold for breeding and bulls which are either sold for breeding or fattened.They keep 30 hens, a cat and quite a number of dogs, mainly Border Collies, which they use on the farm and also breed and train and sell (in partnership with a neighbour, Jim Campbell).
+They have 40 pure Limousin suckler cows which they cross with a Belgian Blue to produce heifers sold for breeding and bulls which are either sold for breeding or fattened.They keep 30 hens, a cat and quite a number of dogs, mainly Border Collies, which they use on the farm and also breed and train and sell.
 Look for Hullockhowe Border collies on facebook for anyone is interested!
 All this on 230Ha which is in an HLS scheme.